The cornea is the clear outermost layer of your eye and your window to the world. If it's damaged, it can turn opaque and cloud your view.

 Do I Need Surgery?

 The cornea is the clear layer at the front of the eye.
 Injuries or diseases such as corneal dystrophy or keratoconus can leave the cornea scarred or opaque and distort your view of the world.
-If the cornea cannot be healed or repaired and your eyesight cannot be corrected using eyeglasses, contact lenses, or refractive surgery, Cornea Associates of Texas can perform a cornea transplant.
+If the cornea cannot be healed or repaired and your eyesight cannot be corrected using eyeglasses, contact lenses, or refractive surgery, Cornea Associates of Texas can perform a cornea transplant using a donor cornea.

 What Can Surgery Achieve?

-Our highly qualified surgeons use the latest proven corneal transplant techniques.
-These advanced measures allow us to tailor surgery to patients' needs and promote a faster recovery and better outcomes.
+Our highly qualified surgeons use the latest proven corneal transplant techniques, such as DSEK (or DSAEK) and DMEK (or DMAEK).
+These advanced measures allow us to tailor surgery to patients' needs and promote faster recovery and better outcomes.

 Corneal transplant surgery can: